iMeanAI/WebCanvas/README.md

 ```

 This command runs the script with DOM-based self-reward, processing the default task "Find Dota 2 game and add all DLC to cart in steam" or using the default data index -1.
-The evaluation mode is controlled by the `task_mode` parameter in `configs/setting.toml`, allowing you to choose between batch mode and single mode.
+The evaluation mode is controlled by the `task_mode` parameter in `configs/setting.toml`, allowing you to choose between batch mode and single mode(without automatic evaluation).
+Remember to specify your path to the test file in `configs/setting.toml`.

 ### Parameter Descriptions